 3. Use Plenty of Flour

 This is another big one.
-Add a handful of flour to your pizza peel so the pizza can easily slide off the peel when transferring to the oven.
+Add a handful of semolina or all-purpose flour to your pizza peel so the pizza can easily slide off the peel when transferring to the oven.
 Semolina flour is best as it’s more course than all-purpose flour.
 It creates a ball-bearing effect so the pizza can easily slide off the peal.
 This goes hand and hand with well-floured pizza dough.
 You want the pizza to easily slide across the peel when shaking.
 Sliding the pizza onto the stone can take a little practice.
 If you quickly jiggle the peel back and forth you can slowly slide it right off the peel.